CITIES-Dashboard/citiesdashboard.com/src/Components/DatasetDownload/README.md

 **Key Features:**

 - **Date Navigation**: Allows users to visually identify and select different versions of a dataset based on dates, highlighted within the calendar.
-- **Material-UI and dayjs**: Built using Material-UI components for consistency and aesthetics, and utilizes the `dayjs` library for efficient date manipulation.
+- **Material-UI and `dayjs`**: Built using Material-UI components for consistency and aesthetics, and utilizes the `dayjs` library for efficient date manipulation.
 - **Highlighted Dates**: Dates with available dataset versions are highlighted, offering clear visual cues to users about the available data points.
-- **Adaptive Design**: Responsive to screen size, ensuring a coherent user experience across desktop and mobile devices.
-- **Seamless Integration**: Works in conjunction with `DatasetDownloadDialog` and `DatasetFetcher` to provide a cohesive workflow for dataset preview and download.
-- **Performance Optimization**: By highlighting only the dates with available versions and caching selected dates, it enhances the performance and user experience without redundant fetches.
+By highlighting only the dates with available versions and caching selected dates, it enhances the performance and user experience without redundant fetches.

-### DatasetFetcher.jsx

-The `DatasetFetcher.jsx` component is responsible for the retrieval of datasets from specified URLs.
-It is designed to handle different file formats and ensure the data is fetched and parsed correctly for use within the application.

-**Key Features:**

-- **`fetchDataFromURL`**: An asynchronous function that fetches data from a provided URL.
-It supports `.csv` and `.json` files, parsing them accordingly.
-- **File Extension Support**: Currently, it handles `.csv` and `.json` extensions, returning the content in a parsed format.
-Other file types are returned as-is, without parsing.
-- **Error Handling**: Includes checks to verify the URL points to a valid file, enhancing the robustness of the data fetching process.

 ### DatasetDownloadDialog.jsx